gardener/etcd-druid/docs/development/getting-started-locally.md

 # Etcd-Druid Local Setup

-This page aims to provide steps on how to setup Etcd-Druid locally with and without storage providers
+This page aims to provide steps on how to setup Etcd-Druid locally with and without storage providers.

-## Setting up etcd-druid

-### Clone the Etcd-Druid Github repo
+## Clone the etcd-druid github repo

 ```sh
 # clone the repo